future-proof-iot/RIOT-rs/tests/coap/README.md

 ## Roadmap

-Eventually, this should be a 20 line demo.
+Eventually, all of this should be covered by 20-line examples.

 Until the CoAP roadmap is complete, this serves as a work bench, test bed, demo zone and playground at the same time.